riceissa/breathing/doc.md

 - maybe my bicarbonate levels take 3--5 days to adjust to one additional "rung", and there are like several rungs? i am not quite sure how that would be, but this could be why it's taking way longer than 5 days. (and experiments maybe only tested a "one-rung change".)
 It would make sense that making a greater change takes a longer time.
 - the literature could just straight up be _wrong_ about this, like, on what experimental or theoretical basis are they even claiming the kidneys take 5 days? i have not looked into the actual experiments so i can't tell whether people are just parroting flawed studies or the experiments were replicated.
 - the other idea is that my CO~2~ is totally normal now when I measure during the day, but somehow, somewhere, I'm still overbreathing.
 Maybe in my sleep, maybe in small pockets of time when I'm stressed, maybe whenever I talk.
 And that little bit of overbreathing is preventing the bicarbonate levels from fully adjusting.
 Hence why I still feel subtle air hunger.

+I don't know why no one seems to ever talk about this, but there are literal blood and urine tests to measure bicarbonate levels.
+In the US at least, if you have a good insurance or Medicaid or something, then (assuming you can convince a doctor to order the test) this seems like a _way_ cheaper way to see if you have hypocapnia, although it won't really allow you to do real-time biofeedback like with a capnometer.
+I think these blood/urine tests might also be very helpful in intermediate stages of recovery (like where I am at now as of 2024-02-02) where my CO~2~ levels are normal according to the capnometer but I still have that subtle feeling of air hunger.

 ## The Henderson--Hasselbalch equation and CO~2~ tolerance